-- 1. Pro: The top 10 qualifiers from the two-round format will advance into the Final.
+- I. Pro: The top 15 qualifiers from the two-round format will advance into the Final.
 The remaining riders will run an LCQ with the top 5 going into the final (completing the back row).
 Points will be assigned in the rounds and final but not in the LCQ. - 2.
-Pro Lite, Pro Women, Pro +30, Sport, Sport Lite: The top 10 qualifiers from the two-round format will advance to the final making up the front row.
+Pro Lite, Pro Women, Pro +30, Sport, Sport Lite: The top 15 qualifiers from the two-round format will advance to the final making up the front row.
 The remaining riders will run an LCQ with the top 5 going into the final (completing the back row).
 Points will be assigned in the rounds and final but not in the LCQ. - 3.
 All Remaining Classes: These races will all consist of the two-round race format.
-At this point if there are more than 20 riders in any class we will run the two rounds and then an LCQ with the top 10 qualifiers going directly into the final (completing the front row) and the top five from the LCQ completing the back row.
-If there are exactly 20 riders or less, we will NOT run an LCQ and the top 15 will from the two-round race format will advance to the final.
-The top 10 will fulfill the front row with the 11th-15th qualifiers making up the back row.
+At this point if there are more than 20 riders in any class we will run the two rounds and then an

+LCQ with the top 15 qualifiers going directly into the final (10 in the front row, 5 in the back row) and the top five from the LCQ completing the back row.
+If there are exactly 20 riders or less, we will NOT run an LCQ and the top 20 will from the two-round race format will advance to the final.
+The top 15 will fulfill the front row & half of the back row with the 16th-20th qualifiers making up the back row.
 Points will be assigned in the rounds and final but not in the LCQ.